 It is also the active ingredient in electrolyzed water, which is used for green cleaning and sanitizing.
 Finally, hypochlorous acid is the ingredient that gives bleach its antimicrobial power.

 As previously noted, hypochlorous acid is a naturally occurring product in the human body.
 However, it can be artificially created outside the body as well.

 Medical Uses for Hypochlorous Acid

-Hypochlorous acid is used in medical and hospital settings to kill many different bacteria, viruses, and germs.
-It has also been shown to be effective on hard to eliminate pathogens.
+Hypochlorous acid is used in medical and hospital settings to eliminate many different bacteria, viruses, and germs.
+Certain HOCl products have been shown to be effective on hard to eliminate pathogens.
 Our favorite HOCl disinfectant is Nixall® which kills a wide range of bacteria including Staphylococcus aureus MRSA, Salmonella enterica, Pseudomonas aeruginosa, multiple drug-resistant bacteria, Virucide, Tuberculocide, Bactericide, Germicide, and HIV (Aids virus).